TarVK/model-react/README.md

 // Create a data source
 export const loadableSource = new DataLoader(async () => {
-    // Simply returns random data after some delay, would more realistically be an async data fetch await delay();
+    // Simply throws an error after some delay, would more realistically be an async data fetch await delay();
     throw "error1! ";
 }, "test");